Automation Examples

 Now, log in to Policy Manager on the PM/CM container (in this example, {hostname}:9900).

-You'll see that the ND container is now registered, as shown below.
+You will see that the ND container is now registered.

 ND container is registered